jmueller95/CORNETTO/README.md

 ## Getting Started

 A jar file is provided at "link".
-Simply run it using your favorite shell.
+Simply run it using your favorite shell through: java -jar 'nameofjar.jar'.

 ### Prerequisites

 Cornetto requires jdk8, oracle or open jdk suffice.
+It is likely that we will migrate to Java 9 soon.
 If you want to contribute you should use IntelliJ since it includes css, fxml and scenebuilder support.

 Furthermore git is our version control software of choice - hey we're on Github afterall!

 ### Installing

-There is not installing required besides running the Jar file (see above @Getting started).
+There is no installing required besides running the Jar file (see above @Getting started).
 Some example data can be downloaded here: "link".

 Simply start the program, click "File" -> "Load from" -> choose your file format and select your file.
 The graph building will start immediately.
 On the right one can find the sliders for